CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-secondary:`Email` **Request testing time**

-  Once your protocol is ready, you will want to test it before starting to schedule participants.
+  Test your protocol before scheduling participants.

    - Read :ref:`protocol-testing` for CCN's policies regarding protocol testing.
-   - If you have a task and/or stimuli you will want to present during the scan, make sure all the necessary hardware and software (video, sound, triggers, etc. work on your task laptop) is ready for testing.
+   - If your scan includes tasks or stimuli, make sure all required hardware and software, including video, audio, and triggers, are working on your task laptop before testing at CCN.
    - Email ccnsupport@g.ucla.edu to request a sufficient amount of time to test everything.

   .. raw:: html